Stinar For 3: The Suns Are The Best Team In The NBA

 Earlier in the season, they had an incredible 18-game winning streak, and after going back and forth with the Golden State Warriors for the top seed in the west, they are now 3.5 games ahead of them in the standings.

-They've also shown the next man up mentality, because they have not had starting center Deandre Ayton in each of the last four games, and they have won all four times.
+They've also shown the next man up mentality, because they have not had starting center Deandre Ayton in each of the last six games, and they have won all six times.

-They rank third in the NBA in points per game, fifth in assists per game and first in field goal percentage.

-There is not really anything that they have done poorly this season.

 Right now, there is nobody better than the Suns in the entire NBA.